joelpmichael/PCAL6534EV-breakout/README.md

 It's a... uh... low-speed GPIO?
 Just use them, the default PCAL6534EV configuration should work for most cases!
 All the GPIO pins are 5V-tolerant, and will even produce 5V output if you're using 5V on VIO, so feel free to hook them up to your old MEGA328P-based Arduinos and do voltage level translation.
 You can even drive a LOT of LEDs directly from the GPIO pins - every pin is recommended to source 10mA or sink 25mA of current, with a combined total of 450mA of sourcing current and 500mA of sinking current.

-For advanced use-cases, such as enabling internal 100kΩ pull-up or pull-down resistors, switching between push-pull or open-drain output mode, enabling interrupt generation, enabling debouncing filters, or reducing the drive strength to limit GPIO switching noise, please refer to the datasheet.
+For advanced use-cases, such as enabling internal 100kΩ pull-up or pull-down resistors, switching between push-pull or open-drain output mode, enabling interrupt generation, enabling debouncing filters, or reducing the drive strength to limit GPIO switching noise, please refer to the datasheet and the example source code.

 > ✔️ GPIO pins **ARE** 5V-tolerant!